Bogs & Bittern - Wetland Restoration for Species Survival

 Wetland habitats are rich ecosystems that support a diverse range of wildlife, providing essential resources including food, water, and shelter.
 They also play a vital role in flood control, water purification, and carbon storage.

-Our Bogs & Bittern project aims to help restore and expand seven very special wetland habitats across an area of 50 hectares of the Somerset Levels, which include freshwater, open water, reedbed, acid-raised mire, and wet grassland.
-By restoring these habitats, we can create good quality ‘stepping stone’ sites, strengthening the county’s Nature Recovery Network and enabling more species to travel within and beyond the Somerset Levels.
+Our Bogs & Bittern project aims to restore the wetland character of four nature reserves and newly create three good quality ‘stepping stone’ sites for wildlife across an area of 50 hectares of the Somerset Levels.
+The restored habitats will include freshwater rhynes and open water, reedbed, bog, fen and wet grassland.
+By restoring these habitats, we can create wildlife corridors for species to move within and beyond the Somerset Levels, strengthening the county’s Nature Recovery Network.

-This restoration benefits lots of wetland species, including the bittern, but it is also allowing us to enhance hydrological resilience across the landscape, so it can better react and adapt to the impacts of climate change.
+This restoration benefits many wetland species, including the reedbed-dwelling bittern.
+It furthermore enhances the hydrological resilience of the landscape, so it can better react and adapt to increasing frequency and severity of drought and flood events expected due to climate change.

 The 2-year project is funded by the Government's Species Survival Fund.
 The fund was developed by Defra and its Arm's-Length Bodies and is being delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.